Whatever your experience or interest, as little as one day a month can make a difference.

 Volunteer drivers have at least 15 hours experience of driving a van or similar sized vehicle and a full, clean driving licence.
 This front-line role is for women only, aged 25 years or above.

 One25’s outreach service is often how women first make contact with us, meeting us on our fully equipped outreach van.
 Three volunteers go out on the van at night and meet women’s basic needs by providing nutritious food, First Aid, warm clothing, condoms, safety alarms etc. They provide the chance to talk and get advice in a safe space and encourage women to get more in-depth help by visiting our drop-in or seeing a caseworker.
 Volunteers need to be available for at least one shift each month for at least a year.
 Shifts are 8.45pm to midnight on Monday to Thursday nights and 8.45pm to 1.30am on Friday nights.
 This role front-line role is for women only, aged 20 years or above.

 Our Board of Trustees serves as the governing body to everything One25 does.
 Our Trustees discuss and make decisions on our activities, take responsibility for shaping One25 and ensure we are well run and reach our goals for the benefit of the women who we support.
 Read more on our Trustees information page.

-Although we are not currently recruiting, this is the process that we follow:
+This is the process that we follow: